BarbeRousseLibre/hermessenger/README.md

 ### About some files
 - public/index.html - mandatory file, it was mostly used by me for my testing and you could replace as well it with your own HTML code.
-- public/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, etc), if all tests are succesful, then the data are exported to a plaintext file into the " temp_mail_directory ", until it is send by " send_mail_in_queue.php ".
+- public/checking_form.php - take the $_POST from the user's input and test it against some condition (lenght, pattern matching, etc), if all tests are succesful, then the data are exported to a plaintext file into the ' public/temp_mail_directory ', until it is send by ' src/send_mail_in_queue.php '.

-- src/send_mail_in_queue.php - Once invoked, take from the " temp_mail_directory " the oldest mail and send it, only this one.
-If a checkbox has be checked on the index.html page, a second mail is sended as a receipt/copy for the user using the form.
+- src/send_mail_in_queue.php - Once invoked, take from the ' temp_mail_directory ' the oldest mail and send it, only this one.
+If a checkbox has be checked on the contact page holding the form, a second mail is sended as a receipt/copy for the user using the form.
-- src/var/mailing_var.php - This file rely on PHPDotenv, it reads from src/.env some sensitive datas: SMTP server, username, **password**, etc. You should write into .env the sensitive datas, nowhere else !
+- src/var/mailing_var.php - This file rely on PHPDotenv, it reads from ' src/.env ' some sensitive datas: SMTP server, username, **password**, etc. You should write into ' src/.env ' the sensitive datas, nowhere else !
-- src/var/variables.php - This file is allowing you to add or remove fields, there is variables you could modify to adapt the code to your actual HTML page and need.
+- src/var/variables.php - This file is allowing you to setup your document root and the timezone, as the actual HTML tag's field used on your contact page.
-- src/var/variables.example.php - See How to use it above.
+- src/var/variables.example.php - Example file you have to modify, see ' src/var/variables.php ' right above.
 - src/.env - The file used by PHPDotenv, allowing you to add sensitive informations and being sure they are safe (not accessible for client !) and properly stored.
-- src/.env.example - File to renames .env for your usage.
-See .env above.
+- src/.env.example - File to renames ' src/.env ' for your usage.
+See ' src/.env ' above.
 - src/var/untrusty_domains/disposable_email_domains.php - Listing all domains that is listed as a disposable e-mail address, rejecting them.
+This is safe to edit to removes or add new domains.

-- .gitkeep - File allowing me to send "empty" directory to git, this is safe to removes them, unless you need to push code to this repository.
+- .gitkeep - If you don't know what is it: A trick to force git to add empty directory that needs to be here to allow Hermessenger to works.
+If you do not commit anything to this project or will not forks it, this is safe to removes, but useless.

 ## Special thanks to… and credit

 - Everyone's helping me by answering my answers or showing what was bad, you are great !
+Special thanks to #php@irc.libera.chat and « Les joies du code » Discord server for their advice and patience.

 - [PHP](https://www.php.net) for their documentation.